enyor/CoachIA_learning_english/README.md

-# Coach IA for learning english
+# Coach AI for learning english
 This is an example of the use of AI for English language learning.